Palmer Clinics Serve Veterans, Active Duty Military in Florida

 Recently, interns from Palmer’s Florida Clinics, led by Scott Self, D.C., Assistant Director of Clinics, participated in the North Florida Veterans Stand-down in Tallahassee.
 The event was held at the state capitol.

-Dr. Self said, “We participated in this 2 days event helping over 100 homeless veterans.
+Dr. Self said, “We participated in this two-day event helping over 100 homeless veterans.
 The event was very rewarding for me as I am a veteran.
-The 6 interns who accompanied me all felt a strong sense of fulfillment giving back to these people in need.
+The six interns who accompanied me all felt a strong sense of fulfillment giving back to these people in need.
 This event is always a pleasure to work as it offers medical, dental, hearing, haircuts and numerous other benefits to those who served and sacrificed.
-We often see many of the state politicians coming through the event to thank many of us for our service to the cause.”
+We often see state politicians coming through the event to thank many of us for our service to the cause.”

 On May 6, airmen stationed at Patrick Air Force Base with the 920th air rescue wing were treated by Patriot Project Doctors, led by Lance Armstrong, D.C.
 They were joined by Dr. Self and Palmer interns, all veterans themselves.

-“Over 100 were treated in 4 hours.
-All were appreciative from basic airmen to full Colonels.
-We wish to hold this event approximately 6 to 8 times per year.
-We will also continue to treat homeless veterans at Stand Downs.
-However those events are less frequent due to the reduction in the number of homeless veterans, which is great news, said Dr Armstrong.
+“Over 100 were treated in four hours.
+All were appreciative, from basic airmen to full colonels.
+We wish to hold this event approximately six to eight times per year.
+We will also continue to treat homeless veterans at Stand Down events.
+However those events are less frequent due to the reduction in the number of homeless veterans, which is great news,” said Dr Armstrong.